-Shaswata M \textit{et al.} \cite{mitra2024localintel} introduced a framework known as LocalIntel, designed to furnish users with reliable threat intelligence by allowing LLM to summarize knowledge after querying Global \& Local Knowledge Database.
-Global Knowledge mainly refers to well-documented reports on cybersecurity threats from CWE and CVE while Local Knowledge is customized by the organization for practical purposes, thereby supplementing the Global Knowledge.
-Filippo P \textit{et al.} \cite{perrina2023agir} also conducted a similar work on utilizing LLM to extract security knowledge from extensive knowledge repositories and generate reports automatically.
-A few similar efforts are as follows.
-Reza F \textit{et al.} \cite{fayyazi2023uses} employed LLM to generate descriptions of cyber attacks, subjecting the model to fine-tuning with information gathered from ATT\&CK and CAPEC.
-Then, they compared the performance between fine-tuned LLM (e.g. BERT) with directly used LLM (GPT-3.5) on describing attacks.
-In another work, Reza F \textit{et al.} \cite{fayyazi2024advancing} examined the application of LLMs in cybersecurity to interpret and summarize cyberattack Tactics, Techniques, and Procedures (TTPs) from the MITRE ATT\&CK framework.
-It compares the effectiveness of encoder-only (e.g., RoBERTa) and decoder-only (e.g., GPT-3.5) models for TTP analysis and introduces Retrieval Augmented Generation (RAG) to enhance decoder-only models without fine-tuning.
-The study finds that RAG significantly improves the interpretation of TTPs by providing relevant context, highlighting the potential of LLMs in threat intelligence.
-Tanmay S \textit{et al.} \cite{10.1145/3605770.3625214} discussed the capability of LLMs to automate the analysis and summarization of software supply chain security breaches.
-They evaluated LLMs' performance in replicating manual assessments of 69 failures, focusing on categorization accuracy.
-Results indicate that LLMs show promise, particularly with comprehensive data, but still fall short of replacing human analysts in this nuanced domain.
-Samaneh S \textit{et al.} \cite{shafee2024evaluation} evaluated the performance of various large language models, including ChatGPT, GPT4all, Dolly, and others, in the domain of threat intelligence.
-Utilizing a Twitter-based dataset for Open-Source Intelligence (OSINT), the research assesses these chatbots' capabilities in binary classification and Named Entity Recognition (NER) tasks.
-While the LLMs demonstrate promising results in binary classification, their effectiveness in NER for cybersecurity entity recognition is limited, highlighting the need for further advancements in LLM technology for enhanced CTI applications.
-Particular for digital forensics, Gaetan M \textit{et al.} \cite{michelet2023chatgpt} proposed a method to automate the generation of reports.
-They examined the structure of forensic reports to identify common sections and assesses the feasibility of LLMs in generating these sections.
-Through a case study approach, the article evaluates the strengths and limitations of LLMs in creating different parts of a forensic report.
+\cite{fayyazi2023uses} employs LLM to generate descriptions of cyber attacks and fine-tune the model using information collected from ATT\&CK and CAPEC.
+Then, they compare the performance of the fine-tuned LLMs with the directly used LLMs (GPT-3.5) in describing attacks.
+In another work, \cite{fayyazi2024advancing} studies the application of LLMs in cybersecurity to explain and summarize cyberattack Tactics, Techniques, and Procedures (TTPs) from the MITRE ATT\&CK framework.
+It compares the effectiveness of encoder-only and decoder-only models for TTP analysis and introduces Retrieval Augmented Generation (RAG) to enhance decoder-only models without fine-tuning.
+The study finds that RAG significantly improves the explanation of TTPs by providing relevant context, highlighting the potential of LLMs in threat intelligence.
+LMCloudHunter~\cite{schwartz2024llmcloudhunter} leverages LLMs to automatically generate generic signature detection rule candidates from textual and visual OSCTI data. \cite{10.1145/3605770.3625214} discusses the capability of LLMs to automatically analyze and summarize software supply chain security vulnerabilities.
+They evaluate LLMs' performance in replicating manual assessments of 69 faults, focusing on classification accuracy.
+The results show that LLMs show good potential, especially when the data is comprehensive, but still cannot replace human analysts in this specific field. \cite{shafee2024evaluation} evaluates the performance of various LLMs in the field of threat intelligence, including ChatGPT, GPT4all, Dolly, etc. The study examines the capabilities of these chatbots in binary classification and named entity recognition (NER) tasks using a Twitter-based open-source intelligence (OSINT) dataset.
+While the LLMs demonstrate promising results in binary classification, their effectiveness in NER for cybersecurity entity recognition is limited, which highlights the need for further development of LLM technology to enhance CTI applications.